Point card review

 What should I look out for?Point card is packed full of features, but here are some cons to keep in mind:

 - Unavoidable monthly fee.
-You’ll need to hop on a subscription plan to use the Point debit card, unlike other digital bank accounts that have no fee or a waivable fee.
+You’ll need to pay $49 a year to use the Point debit card, unlike other digital bank accounts that have no fee or a waivable fee.

 - One way to redeem points.
 You can only redeem points for cash deposited into your checking account.
 You can’t redeem them for gift cards or travel as with most credit cards.